Refugee-Learning-Accelerator/rla-course-central/week0/README.md

 1. Set up accounts for yourself on the Refugee Learning Accelerator instances of Mattermost and GitLab.
 Instructions are [here](step-1-onboarding.md).
 Once you have set up both accounts, please introduce yourself in the general channel of [Mattermost](https://mattermost.refugeelearning.site/rla/channels/town-square)!

-2. *One person from each team*  will need to set up your team following [these instructions](step-2a-register-team).
+2. *One person from each team*  will need to set up your team and workspace following [these instructions](step-2a-register-team).
    *Once the team has been set up, everyone else should register themselves following [these instructions](step-2b-register-member.md).

 3. Add your photo to the roster.
 Instructions are [here](step-3-upload-photo.md).